 Measurement focus is a term used to describe "which" transactions are recorded within the various financial statements.
-Basis of accounting refers to "when" revenues, expenditures, expenses, transfers of assets, deferred outflows of resources, liabilities, and deferred inflows of resources-are recognized in the accounts and reported in the financial statements.
+Basis of accounting refers to "when" transactions are recorded regardless of the measurement focus applied.

 Measurement Focus

 On the government-wide Statement of Net Position and the Statement of Activities, governmental activities are presented using the economic resources measurement focus.
 The accounting objectives of this measurement focus are the determination of operating income, changes in net position (or cost recovery) and financial position.
 All assets and liabilities (whether current or non-current) associated with its activities are reported.
 Government-wide fund equity is classified as net position.